yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 2. Select **Template** and review the template contents.
 Note the use of `dependsOn` to carefully control the deployment sequence.
 The resources are deployed as follows:

-    - The VNet2 virtual network is created
+    - The VNet2 virtual network is created.
     - VNet2 is peered with VNet1.
-This peering creates connectivity between the two networks
+This peering creates connectivity between the two networks.
-    - The DNS settings in VNet2 are updated to point to the domain controllers in VNet1
+    - The DNS settings in VNet2 are updated to point to the domain controllers in VNet1.
     - The new domain controllers, **ADVM3** and **ADVM4**, are deployed to VNet2 with static private IP addresses.
 A custom script extension is used to configure these VMs as domain controllers.
     - The DNS settings in VNet2 are then updated to point to these new domain controllers.
-    - Other VMs (such as **SQLVM3**) are now able to be deployed
+    - Other VMs (such as **SQLVM3**) are now able to be deployed.

     ![Azure portal showing the Contoso-IaaS-DR template, with the deployment sequence highlighted.](images/dr-ad.png "DR template")